specklesystems/speckle-docs/dev/decomposition.md

 There is no right or wrong way to structure design data.
 Different applications operate with different models, different use-cases require different hierarchies, different disciplines and professionals operate with differently structured ontologies.

-Speckle now has a mechanism by which, in the process of specifying an object - either via a strongly typed Kit, or via dynamic properties - developers (and end-users) can decide what gets decomposed and what doesn't.
+Speckle now has a mechanism by which, in the process of specifying an object - either via a strongly typed kit, or via dynamic properties - developers (and end-users) can decide what gets decomposed and what doesn't.

 ### Strongly Typed Detachment